Zicronapine

 Zicronapine (/zaɪˈkrɒnəpiːn/ zye-KRON-ə-peen, previously known as Lu 31-130) is an atypical antipsychotic medication formerly under development by H. Lundbeck A/S. In phase II studies zicronapine showed statistically significant separation from placebo and convincing efficacy and safety data when compared to olanzapine.

 Zicronapine exhibits monoaminergic activity and has a multi-receptorial profile.
 In vitro and in vivo it has shown potent antagonistic effects at dopamine D_{1}, D_{2} and serotonin 5HT_{2A} receptors.

-In 2014 Lundbeck removed zicronapine from its development portfolio in favor of pursuing the more promising antipsychotic Lu AF35700 (a prodrug of Lu AF356152).
+In 2014 Lundbeck removed zicronapine from its development portfolio in favor of pursuing the more promising antipsychotic Lu AF35700 (d8-zicronapine; with active metabolite Lu AF356152).